bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 For a given value of luminance from 0.0 to 1.0, we can multiply the value by a constant factor and then round the product to obtain a certain number of integer values.
 For example, with a factor of 3, we obtain the values 0, 1, 2 and 3.
 The we re-divide by 3 to obtain 4 luminance values with values 0.0, 0.33, 0.66 and 1.0.
 It can be generalized to _n_ colors by multiplying/dividing by _n-1_.

 The computation is really simple to implement.
-We start by adding a global uniform number of color levels:
+We start by adding a global uniform number of color levels with other uniform variables at the top of the HLSL effect file:

 ``` HLSL
 uniform int number_of_color_levels = 4.0;